 Studentships are available for Students who wish to study on a part time basis.
 For example, those who wish to combine their research training with work or personal responsibilities.

 Students should be made aware that funding for part time study is an option.
 Research Organisations and Students should be realistic, however, about such arrangements.
 It is expected that the period of study will reflect the percentage of time spent pursuing doctoral studies, and a minimum of 50% of full time equivalent is required.
-Supervisors will wish to ensure that are likely to emerge within the extended period of study.
+Supervisors will wish to ensure that arrangements are made to incorporate any new research or research developments that are likely to emerge within the extended period of study.